aumenhoffer/hl-engine-js-fixed/README.md

 # Half-Life Engine JS

+> [!NOTE]
+> This fork of steren/hl-engine-js fixes the error message you get by default when you don't pass arguments to the engine.
+It also makes the canvas size larger for better experience.

 A JavaScript module to play Half Life maps in the browser.

 <img src="https://user-images.githubusercontent.com/360895/221452297-79cf4266-fbd7-48aa-b5eb-2eaa744253d2.svg" alt="Half-Life Engien JS logo" width="600">